JADES Data Release 4 Paper I: Sample Selection, Observing Strategy and Redshifts of the complete spectroscopic sample: Summary

 \section{Summary}

 We have presented the target selection strategy for the JADES/NIRSpec GTO programme in the GOODS-South and GOODS-North fields.
 The procedure was designed to exploit the multiplexing capability of the NIRSpec MSA, balancing rare high-redshift candidates, extreme objects, and representative galaxy populations at lower redshift.
 In total, more than 5,000 galaxies were assigned to shutters across the various tiers, with typical pointings yielding 150-200 spectra.

-We successfully obtain redshifts for many objects in high priority classes, and those that targetted brighter objects, and moderately lower success in classes targetting more speculative or fainter sources.
-This data release includes robust redshifts for over three hundred of galaxies at $z > 5.7$, confirming the efficiency of the selection.
+In total, we obtain robust spectroscopic redshifts for 3,297 galaxies with a median redshift of $2.94$.
+This includes 1,231 galaxies that were selected from \emph{HST} data alone, while the remaining 2,066 were selected based on their \emph{JWST} photometry.
+Across the full survey, 291 galaxies were confirmed with $z>6$, of which 50 were confirmed with $8<z_{\rm spec}\leq10$ and a further 17 were confirmed with $z_{\rm spec}>10$.

 The survey spans a tiered structure of depths and modes: \begin{itemize} \item \medhst: medium-depth spectra of brighter galaxies selected from \hst imaging, typically reaching m$_{\rm F160W}\lesssim$ 27. \item \medjwst: spectra with moderately longer exposure times that were selected from NIRCam imaging.
 This sample extends the dynamic range to m$_{\rm F150W} \simeq$ 28.5. \item \deephst and \deepjwst: extended integrations of high-redshift galaxies with 10-30 hr exposures in PRISM and shorter exposures in the gratings. \item \ultradeep: ultra-deep prism exposures allowing targetting of the faintest galaxies, with integrations up to $\sim50$ hrs in PRISM and $\sim37$ hrs in the gratings, providing sensitivity to continuum magnitudes of m$_{\rm F150W} \sim 30$. \end{itemize}